lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 However, if the return value might be useful in some specific situations, it doesn't force one to use it (`@discardableResult` annotation serves this purpose).

-Abbreviations (except the common ones) and shortenings are avoided.
+Abbreviations (except for the common ones) and shortenings are avoided.
 (Possible exceptions are local variables within implementation blocks of code.)

 **Do**: `let currentValue = 1`